TigerVNC

 With a system service

-This option will allow the users to access the current display, including the login screen provided by your display manager.
+This option will allow the users to access the current display, including the login screen provided by the display manager.

 The service will be relaunched automatically every time an user logs off of their session.